+Author/Editor:

-Author/Editor: Becky Dorner, RDN, LD, FAND is widely-known as one of the nation's leading experts on nutrition, aging, and long-term care.
-An experienced speaker and extensively published author, Becky is Founder/ President of Nutrition Consulting Services, Inc., whose dedicated team of RDNs and NDTRs have served health care facilities in Ohio since 1983 and currently provide food and nutrition services to approximately 100 health care facilities in two states; and Becky Dorner & Associates, Inc., which provides a broad library of credible continuing education (CE) programs and nutrition resources.
+Becky Dorner, RDN, LD, FAND is widely-known as one of the nation's leading experts on nutrition, aging, and long-term health care.
+An extensively published author and experienced speaker, Becky is Founder/President of Becky Dorner & Associates, Inc., which provides a broad library of credible continuing education (CE) programs and nutrition resources.
+She was also Founder/President of Nutrition Consulting Services, Inc., whose dedicated team of RDNs/NDTRs served health care facilities in Ohio from 1983-2020.